rehmange/rehmange/README.md

 ### Hi there 👋

+## ✍️ Random Dev Quote:
+"Code is like humor.
+When you have to explain it, it’s bad." 😄

+Let's connect and build something awesome together!
 ![Snake animation](https://github.com/rehmange/rehmange/blob/main/grid-snake.svg)
 <!--
 **rehmange/rehmange** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.